20th/ 21st July 2019: 16th Sunday of Ordinary Time Year C

 The parish history is only important if it helps us to build our community spirit and we move on from the past.

 We are starting a monthly series of Special Articles written by parishioners on behalf of various teams or groups.
 After contributions from the RCIA team in September and the Knights of St Columba in October.
 It is the turn of the Social and Welfare Group in November.
+There has been a lull but we do hope to create a timetable soon and restart this initiative.

 A few parishioners did the CAFOD Fun Run …..